Do you ever wonder if you’re using the most time efficient workflow?

 Setting Up Iridient As A Plugin – For JPEG

-To set up Iridient Developer as a plugin, all you need to do is go into Lightroom Preferences, find the External Editing Tab, and choose a new Additional External Editor.
-Navigate to Iridient Developer in your Applications folder and you should be good to go.
-There are a few options you can choose as well.
+To set up Iridient Developer as a plugin, you only need to go into Lightroom Preferences, find the External Editing Tab, and choose a new Additional External Editor.
+Navigate to Iridient Developer in your Applications folder, and you should be ready.
+There are a few options you can choose from as well.
 I usually set mine like this.

 You’ll be prompted with a few options that look like this.

-If you shot JPEG, then you should Edit a Copy so you always have a backup of your original JPEG.
+If you shot a JPEG, you should Edit a Copy always to have a backup of the original.

-Now you will go about editing your photo in Iridient like you normally do.
+Now, you will edit your photo in Iridient like you normally do.

-This will not really give you any huge advantage to image detail or X-Trans image RAW converting since you’re using JPEG, but it will allow you to use Iridients other great features like their sharpening and noise reduction tools which I love.
+This will not really give you any huge advantage in terms of image detail or X-Trans image RAW converting since you’re using JPEG, but it will allow you to use Iridients’ other great features, like their sharpening and noise reduction tools, which I love.

 Send Files To Iridient Developer Manually – For RAW